Create & Manage Goals

 The alert types based on the goal status are:

-- Normal goal: These are rocks that are within the execution plan and have not encountered any issues affecting progress.
-The system displays the goal in Black.
+- Normal goal: These are goals that are within the execution plan and have not encountered any issues affecting progress.
+The system displays the goal in black.
+(1)

-- Approaching deadline: These are rocks that are close to the completion date but have not achieved sufficient progress or are facing obstacles during execution.
+- Approaching deadline: These are goals that are close to the completion date but have not achieved sufficient progress or are facing obstacles during execution.
 The system displays the goal in yellow and provides a notification deadline of "7 days".
+(2)

-- Overdue Goal: These are rocks that have reached or exceeded the completion date compared to the initial timeline.
+- Overdue Goals: These are goaks that have reached or exceeded the completion date compared to the initial timeline.
 In this case, the system alerts by displaying the goals in red and shows the number of days overdue.
+(3)

-Note: For rocks in the Approaching deadline or Overdue goal alert status, pay more attention and take necessary actions to ensure timely completion and collectively achieve the common objectives.
+Note: For goals in the Approaching deadline or Overdue goal alert status, pay more attention and take necessary actions to ensure timely completion and collectively achieve the common objectives.